solidnetwork-xyz/OCP-1Z0-819/resources/docs/class.md

 ````

+### Final class and methods
+- Class cannot extend a class that is marked with the **final** keyword.
+- The subclass cannot override a superclass method that is marked with the **final** keyword.

 ### Interfaces
 - Interface methods are by default **public** and **abstract**.
 - Methods are concrete unless there is an **abstract** keyword.